 - sour cream, pepperjack cheese and cilantro for serving

 Add olive oil to the bottom of a large dutch oven or stock pot.
 Heat over a medium flame.
 Add onion and 1/4 teaspoon salt.
 Sweat for 3-4 minutes until softened.
 Add garlic, sweet potato, another 1/4 teaspoon salt, cumin and oregano.
 Sweat another 2-3 minutes until the sweet potatoes begin to soften.

-Add white beans, green chiles, shredded chicken, remaining salt and chicken stock.
+Add white beans, green chiles, shredded chicken, remaining salt, chicken stock, and corn.
 Bring to a boil and reduce to a simmer.
 Simmer for 15-20 minutes until beans start to soften and butternut squash is fork-tender.

 Turn the heat down to low and add cream cheese, stir until melted.
 I like to use a wooden spoon to break it up and help it melt faster.
 Season to taste with salt and pepper.
 Serve with shredded pepperjack, sour cream and chopped cilantro.